Welcome to today's edition of the Rush 24-7 podcast.

 Why is that considered energetic?

-The general public would in fact welcome the change.
+The general public would, in fact, welcome the change.

-Now, voter turnout, uh, ladies and gentlemen, as you well know, voter turnout in part is being driven by the realization that our presence and voices at town hall meetings and rallies is not seen as a sign of robust, healthy political discourse.
+Now, voter turnout, ladies and gentlemen, as you well know, voter turnout in part is being driven by the realization that our presence and voices at town hall meetings and rallies is not seen as a sign of robust, healthy political discourse.

 Let's be honest.

-Even Republicans on the elite side look at these town halls, and while they welcome all the attention, they're secretly, oh my God, a bunch of kooks are showing up here.
+Even Republicans on the elite side look at these town halls and while they welcome all the attention, they're secretly, oh my God, a bunch of kooks are showing up here.

-It's these rallies in town halls and uh all the things that happened in Washington, these giant turnouts of 500,000 people.
+These rallies and town halls and all the things that happen in Washington, these giant turnouts of 500,000 people, that's not seen as a positive.

 That's not seen as a sign of robust and healthy political discourse.

-And so we have to be humored and have to treat us as though, yeah, we hear you.
+They have to treat us as though, yeah, we hear you and we understand you.

-The message of Obama Pelosi Dingy Harry has been shut up and sit down.
+The message of Obama, Pelosi, Dingy Harry has been shut up and sit down.

-We know what's best for you, frightened, fuzzy thinking rubes.
+We know what's best for you, frightened, fuzzy-thinking rubes.

 And many in the Republican Party look at the same message.

-And we've gotten the message.
+And we've gotten a message.

 So on November 2nd, it's be our turn to deliver a message.

-Message is you're fired, you failed, you greedy authoritarian elitist snobs.
+Message is you're fired, you failed, you greedy, authoritarian, elitist snobs.

 You got us in this mess.

-We have a leftist ruling class presiding over a center-right country, and the results of their rulings have been an utter disaster politically, culturally, financially.
+We have a leftist ruling class presiding over a center-right country, and the results of their rulings have been an utter disaster, politically, culturally, financially.

 It's a disaster.